 King was killed on a Memphis motel balcony on April 4, 1968.
 Bono sings "early morning, April 4," but King was actually shot at 6:01 p.m. local time.
 Bono has acknowledged the mistake and sometimes sings it as "early evening, April 4."

 (lead singer of The Pretenders) sang backup.
 She was married to Jim Kerr of Simple Minds at the time and was thanked on the album as "Mrs. Christine Kerr."

-When this came out, Coretta Scott King, the widow of Martin Luther King, invited the band to the Martin Luther King Center in Atlanta.
+When the song was released, Coretta Scott King, the widow of Martin Luther King, invited the band to the Martin Luther King Center in Atlanta.
 They made their visit during their 1984 US tour.

-This was a perfect song for the stadiums they were playing.
+This was a perfect song for the stadiums U2 were playing.
 They would stop playing toward the end and let the crowd sing the last chorus.